emmadickson/bcrd/faq.md

 to meet people in the league and get more confident on your skates.
 Follow us on Facebook to learn when our next Booty Camp will be held.</p>

-<h5 style="font-family: 'Passion One', sans-serif; " class="black-text" > What do I need to get started?</h5>
+<h5 style="font-family: 'PT Sans', sans-serif; color:gray" > What do I need to get started?</h5>
 <p style="color:#636363"> If you're skating at one of our practices, you must also wearing knee pads, wrist guards, elbow pads, a mouth guard and a helmet in addition to your skates.
 Roller derby is a full contact sport and, although we try to play safe, injuries can and will happen.</p>

-<h5 style="font-family: 'Passion One', sans-serif; " class="black-text" >Do I need my own equipment to join?</h5>
+<h5 style="font-family: 'PT Sans', sans-serif; color:gray" >Do I need my own equipment to join?</h5>
 <p style="color:#636363"> Buying skate gear can be a daunting and expensive venture, so it is completely understandable if you do not want to immediately launch into it.
 While you’ll probably want to get your own gear if you plan to keep skating with us, Wheels has skates available for Skater Tots who are still getting a feel for the sport and BCRD has sets of pads and helmets available for loan.
 We’re also happy to talk to you about the best places to get gear locally and how to put together a full set of equipment on the cheap.</p>

-<h5 style="font-family: 'Passion One', sans-serif; " class="black-text" >Y’all are so cool but full-contact roller skating just isn’t for me.
+<h5 style="font-family: 'PT Sans', sans-serif; color:gray" >Y’all are so cool but full-contact roller skating just isn’t for me.
 How else can I help?</h5>
 <p style="color:#636363">You’re our favorite person!
 A roller derby league is so much more than just its skaters:
 any form of help is welcome.
 We need Refs, NSOs (None Skating Officials), announcers, and just general volunteers to helping with fundraising and out reach.
 If you